gaia-adm/result-processing/README.md

 Note that normally you will be running concrete processor Docker image, not this image.

 Execute:
-- docker run -d -e AMQ_USER="admin" -e AMQ_PASSWORD="mypass" -v "/tmp:/upload" --link rabbitmq:amqserver --link mgs:metricsgw --name result-processing gaiaadm/result-processing:0.1
+- docker run -d -e AMQ_USER="admin" -e AMQ_SERVER="rabbitmq:5672" -e MGS_SERVER="metricsgw:8080" -v "/tmp:/upload" --link rabbitmq:rabbitmq --link mgs:metricsgw --name result-processing gaiaadm/result-processing

 Unless at least one processor is available the process will exit immediately.
 Note that the mount point for uploads must be the same in both result upload service and result processing service docker image.
 For development purposes usage of /tmp is sufficient.
 For production it needs to be NFSv4 volume.
 Linking requires knowledge of container name/id we are linking to (i.e "mgs", "rabbitmq" in example).